sagemath/trac_to_gh/Issue 6591.md

 Potential extensions: view(object, viewer='png'), view(object, viewer='html')

-This partially reinstates #5920 which got a positive review and was said to be merged and closed, but apparently later discarded upon the merge of the overlapping #6012 (pdflatex option)
+Note: this partially reinstates #5920 which got a positive review and was said to be merged and closed, but apparently later discarded upon the merge of the overlapping #6012 (pdflatex option)

 This patch also adds a tightpage option, which uses the preview package to create a document with each displaymath on a single page whose size is exactly that of the displaymath.
 This is for example useful for very large pictures (graphs!) generated with tikz.

+Suggestions for how to doctest this are welcome.

 Issue created by migration from https://trac.sagemath.org/ticket/6591